hassan-635/Brick-Breaker-Game-using-CPP-Graphics-Library-/README.md

 # Brick-Breaker-Game-using-CPP-Graphics-Library

+## Note : put all the music files (having .wav) extension in the folder name "music files" to get music

 This game was made as a First Semester Project of BSCS to give strong foundation to our fundamental programming concepts.

 ### Graphics Library :